Oslandia/workshop-3d/README.md

 * Horao : a 3D OpenGL viewer, with a QGIS plugin and PostGIS 3D support
 * MapServer Mapcache : a map caching server
 * MapServer TinyOWS : a vector data server, with PostGIS and 3D support
-* Cardano, a 3D web client and library, to display 3D data in a browser, based on WebGL and Three.js
+* Cuardo, a 3D web client and library, to display 3D data in a browser, based on WebGL and Three.js

 You can follow the workshop through the various steps of each module :
 * data : get the data in shape